awgrover/XOD-Unroll-Test/README.md

 Without the timing code, RAM usage doesn't change.
 That's not surprising, since the RAM is almost all the dirty flags and the node's output values.

+## Conclusion

+Significant speed improvement by unrolling, but it's not obvious that there was much code-optimization.

-# First Unrolling Performance Test
+# Remove EvalFuncPtr Performance Test

 I deleted the unused EvalFuncPtr in the Wiring structures.